How to buy Ethereum: A beginner’s guide to buying ETH

 Ethereum’s price has sustained a number of significant pushes upward over the years, at times trading above $4,000 per coin.
 It’s difficult to predict any crypto asset’s long-term value, however.
 In 10 years’ time, Ether might be worth nothing or its value might continue rising.
 Scaling ability also remains to be seen.

 One of the most important aspects of the Ethereum network is that transactions are irreversible.
 Therefore, be sure to never type an address by hand, as it is essentially a very long case-sensitive string of random letters and numbers.
 A single mistake can lead to your funds disappearing forever.
 Make sure to double-check all the details before confirming a transaction.

 Avoid storing a large amount of Ether in wallets provided by exchanges.
-As an exchange is essentially in charge of your wallet, loss of funds is not impossible, and this may occur due to a hack or even an exchange’s fraudulent activity.
+Since an exchange is essentially in charge of your wallet, loss of funds is not impossible, and this may occur due to a hack or even an exchange’s fraudulent activity.
 Self-hosted wallets provide more control over stored funds.
 If you’re intending on storing large amounts of Ether, consider investing in a hardware wallet.

-Implement extra safety steps where possible, such as two-factor authentication and so on.
+Implement extra safety steps where possible such as two-factor authentication and so on.
 Finally, always remember to guard your backup seed phrase, and remember that, although self-hosted wallets provide greater freedom, they also come with added responsibility and required knowledge.